grapestone5321/Kaggle-NFL-1st-Future-Impact-Detection/README.md

 Building upon our previous work on scaling neural networks (EfficientNet), and incorporating a novel bi-directional feature network (BiFPN) and new scaling rules, EfficientDet achieves state-of-the-art accuracy while being up to 9x smaller and using significantly less computation compared to prior state-of-the-art detectors.

-The following figure shows the overall network architecture of our models.

 ## Paper

 ### EfficientDet: Scalable and Efficient Object Detection